gazconroy/digital-comma/_pages/contact.md

   - title: "Prices"
     image: assets/images/string.jpg
     image_alt: "image"
-    text: "Costs per project vary from £320 to £640 per day, depending upon the length and complexity of the work."
+    text: "Costs vary from £300 to £650 per day, depending upon the length of the project and complexity of the work."
   - title: "Fixed costs"
     text: "After you complete a *documentation plan*, I can work out a fixed cost (if that's of interest)."